usmanali598/frontend-sender-posts/README.md

 Search box for senders.
 Any senders whose name do not contain the text entered are hidden.
 Search box for posts.
-Any posts that do not contain the text entered are hidden Deep-linkable post list.
-This means that it is possible to enter a URL that directly selects the sender whose posts are shown.
+Any posts that do not contain the text entered are hidden
+Deep-linkable post list.
+This means that it is possible to enter a URL (e.g /posts/user_id) that directly selects the sender whose posts are shown.

+### For fetching different pages:
+Use page parameter with value (1(default value) to 10) and token paramter.